When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 What if my Covid-19 test doesn’t come back in time?

-Where can I get a cheap day 2 and day 8 test?
+Where can I get a cheap day2 and day8 test for England?

-If you’re returning from a country that’s not on the government’s green list you’ll need to take a test on day 2 and day 8 after you come home.
-You can see the government’s list of approved providers here.
+If you’re coming from an amber list country and you’re not fully vaccinated you’ll also need to take a test on day8 after your arrival.
+You can see the government’s list of providers here.

 The cheapest tests are likely to sell out fast but don’t be tempted to choose the first cheap test you see.
 It’s worth checking social media, the press and review sites to see if the company is receiving large numbers of complaints.